SPIX23/shaiya-solutions/ep6/readme.md

 **contents**

-*these cheat engine scripts are prototypes*
+*these cheat engine scripts are not intended to be final solutions*

 * ct file that will not allow pets, wings, and costumes to be equipped unless the player is in ah